 Ornamentation representing honorary societies or nationalities is not approved attire for academic ceremonies.
 Do not decorate your robe or mortarboard.
 Students will be checked by staff for correct academic regalia.

-All graduating seniors who have earned academic distinction are eligible to receive an academic distinction cord to wear with approved academic dress at commencement ceremonies as follows:
+All graduating seniors who have earned academic distinction are eligible to receive an academic distinction cord to be worn with their cap and gown during the commencement ceremony.
+Eligible students will receive notification from the college in advance of the ceremony describing where and when to receive a cord.

 - Students who are graduating Summa Cum Laude will receive a blue and white cord

 - Students who are graduating Magna Cum Laude will receive a blue cord